2022–23 Algerian Ligue 2

 The 2022–23 Algerian Ligue 2 is the 59th season of the Algerian Ligue 2 since its establishment.
 The competition is organized by the Ligue Nationale de football Amateur and consists of two groups of 16.
-It began on 16 September 2022 and will conclude in May 2023.
+It began on 16 September 2022 and will conclude on 3 June.

+Teams

+Olympique de Médéa, NA Hussein Dey, RC Relizane and WA Tlemcen were relegated from Algerian Ligue Professionnelle 1.
+AS Khroub, ES Mostaganem, E Sour El Ghozlane, IB Khémis El Khechna, SC Mécheria and US Souf were promoted from the Inter-Régions Division.